arthurkosmala/Fermat/README.md

 Next, let a number of particles (all with energy <img src="https://latex.codecogs.com/svg.latex?E" />) leave the source location in different directions and find their trajectories in the potential by numerically integrating Newton's second law.
 Because of the way we constructed <img src="https://latex.codecogs.com/svg.latex?V" /> out of <img src="https://latex.codecogs.com/svg.latex?n" />, these trajectories do not only satisfy Maupertuis' principle in their potential, but also Fermat's principle in the refractive index distribution that defined our original problem.
 The particles move just like the light rays that we want to trace!

 While this is good to know in theory, I thought it might be even better to have something interactive to play around with.
-This is why I wrote this program which is two things in one: __a Newtonian particle and light ray simulation, as these are just two physical perspectives on the same mathematical problem__.
+This is why I wrote this (still very preliminary) program which is two things in one: __a Newtonian particle and light ray simulation, as these are just two physical perspectives on the same mathematical problem__.
 After entering a function for the refractive index distribution, you can either take the viewpoint of simulating light rays in this distribution, or you can switch to a program mode that displays the derived potential, in which the same plotted rays take the meaning of particle trajectories.
 Let's see how this works out in practice.

 ### Example refractive index distributions